appdotnet/api-spec/README.md

 The App.net Stream API Spec project is just one part of the App.net movement.
 If this project is interesting to you, we'd appreciate your support.
 You can provide support by [backing the project](https://join.app.net) or just by participating in the process to help define it.

+## Very Important Warning

+**As we've started to open up the API to people as part of our early alpha program, it's important to note that this documentation is imperfect in many ways.** In particular, we're not done implementing all of the endpoints that you see here, and sometimes what we have written differs from this documentation.
+If you're running in to issues, drop us a line and we'll try to help.

 ## Table of Contents

 * [Object definitions](/appdotnet/api-spec/blob/master/objects.md)